What is C-PACE financing?

 How does C-PACE financing work?

-C-PACE is financing repaid as an annual assessment, pursuant to an assessment contract between the local government, the C-PACE capital provider, and the property owner of the benefitted property.
-The legal status of the financing as a tx assessment secures the financing provided by a private capital provider, which enables such capital providers to provide low-cost, fixed rate, long term funding.
+C-PACE is financing repaid pursuant to a special assessment contract between the C-PACE capital provider, the property owner of the benefitted property, and the county.
+The legal status of the financing as a tax assessment secures the financing provided by a private capital provider, which enables such capital providers to provide low-cost, fixed rate, long term funding.

-Capital providers bill the annual C-PACE assessment payments directly and collect those payments.
+Capital providers bill the annual C-PACE assessment payments directly and collect those payments directly from the property owner.
 Counties do not bill and collect C-PACE assessment payments on behalf of the capital provider.